Our Verdict

 What Other Instant Cameras Should You Consider?

-If you like what the SQ1 has to offer but want more control over the outcome of your photos, some of the other Fujifilm models, like the Instax Mini LiPlay or Instax Square SQ6 would be worth considering, as they also take excellent pics but offer more room for creativity.
+If you like what the SQ1 has to offer but want more control over the outcome of your photos, the Instax Mini LiPlay would be worth considering, as it also takes excellent pics but offers more room for creativity.
 Or, if you are drawn to the simplicity of the SQ1, you may want to check out the Instax Mini 11, which is a similar point-and-shoot that's easily shareable but at a lower price point.